imansmallapple/ArkTS-simple-demo-usage/super_bright_flashlight.md

 ### Check and Testing
 - I use console/hilog to check the program works fine or not.
 Most of the UI part can be tested in `Previewer` , some functionailities can be tested in `Emulator` like `App Stages, Web component, http interaction`, and some functionailities can be tested only on real development board like `Camera, flashlight` which exists only on real device.

+#### Problem 1: Connect OpenHarmony phone shows `no device`
+After connecting `OpenHarmony` board, it shows `no device` on Deveco Studio.
+But in the terminal type `hdc list targets` it shows the connected device series number.

+> Solution: Reinstall pervious same Deveco studio version and run the sync again.

+#### Problem 2: `"current device not support flashLight"`

+#### My suspection: Didn't install PERMISSION
+After concrete debugging and checking, it's still the device problem.
+So for this application I keep only simple demo with UI functionalities.

+#### After remove api testing page, the real device rendered with blank page

 ### App Display and Acceptance